 Sometimes referred to as African Wormwood, this oil is sourced from South Africa.History and Background

 Not to be confused with Mugwort (artemesia vulgaris), this oil has been employed for centuries by many cultures in Africa.
-This plant was well known as a tea to soothe stomach aches and the leaves, when boiled, to ease respiratory ailments, such as bronchitis.
+This plant was well known as a tea to soothe stomach aches and the leaves, when boiled, were used to ease respiratory ailments, such as bronchitis.

 During the influenza epidemic of 1918 in Africa, Artemisia was used extensively to relieve symptoms.
 Mentally, Artemesia is known to relax and soothe the soul.Physical Description